kingparra/hpfp/10_-_folds/chapter-text.rst

 Warning: this will also generate an infinite list, so you may want to pass it through a take function or similar.

-..
-NOTE Pay special attention to the paragraph layout in the chapter exercises.
 10.10 Chapter exercises
 -----------------------